 Depression can come from different causes such as chemical imbalances in the brain and even genetics.
-However, it is most often triggered by traumatic events such as personal failure, abuse, and loss of a loved one.
+However, depression is most often triggered by traumatic events such as personal failure, abuse, and the loss of a loved one.
 “Your risk of depression may be related to a combination of genetic, physical, psychological, and environmental factors,” said Ben Martin, Psy.D.
-Just because someone is suffering from the condition doesn’t mean they are weak or unwilling to solve their issues.
-The illness that occurred in their mental state causes severe overall dysfunction that somehow makes them unready to face particular problems in life.
+Just because someone is suffering from this condition doesn’t mean they are weak or unwilling to solve their issues.
+The illness that occurred in their mental state causes severe overall dysfunction that somehow makes them depressive and unready to face particular problems in life.
 They have this feeling of emptiness and sorrow that they cannot quickly overcome and it makes them vulnerable to their environment’s negativity.
-If you want to know more information about it, visit BetterHelp.com
+If you want to know more information about this disorder, visit BetterHelp.com

-Many of you may probably think about yourself if perhaps you fall into this condition too.
-The symptoms of depressive disorder are similar to an ordinary emotional experience.
-However, there are alarming signs that can somehow identify the condition.
+Many of you may probably think about yourself if perhaps you fall into this kind of illness too.
+The symptoms of depression condition are similar to an ordinary emotional experience.
+However, there are alarming signs that can somehow identify this mental disorder.